mwestphalen/interpreter/README.md

 ## Overview

 This repository contains the "Challenge Project: Interpreter," a programming project that enhances a basic parser into a full-fledged interpreter capable of executing programs.
-The project is an advanced extension of a school assignment and utilizes a top-down predictive approach.
+The project is an extension of a school assignment and utilizes a top-down predictive approach.
 It's designed to interpret and execute specific code segments while returning values for further use in the program.

 ## Features